How do I get to Skyfire Village?

 Skyfire Village is located on a lakeshore in the Lappish wilderness, surrounded by pure and fresh nature.
 On our way to Skyfire Village, we will cross the Arctic Circle.
 We will arrive in the Arctic region where peace, silence and pure nature can be experienced at their best.
 The Arctic Circle is sometimes called the boundary of stress and haste.
 We have a saying that in Lapland, even the faraway places are near.

-Having said all that, the Village is only a 45-minute drive from Rovaniemi Airport.
-Our service includes transport for our customers to the destination from their agreed-upon pick-up point.
-You can choose the pick-up place most suitable from the three options below.
-After your stay, we’ll transport you back to the Rovaniemi.
+The Village is only a 45-minute drive from Rovaniemi Airport.
+Our service includes transport for our customers to the destination from Rovaniemi.
+After your stay, we’ll transport you back to the Rovaniemi city center.

-Transport is arranged from either Rovaniemi Airport (departure time 16:00), Santa Claus Village (16:30) or central Rovaniemi (17:00).
-Transportation departs during the winter from 1st December 2019 – 30th April 2020 every day.
+Transport is arranged from central Rovaniemi (16:00).
+Transportation departs during the winter from 1st November 2022 – 30th April 2023 every day.
 Return transfers to Rovaniemi city area take place in the next day approximately at 14:00 (2 PM).
 Time zone: Finland ( UTC + 2 ).
-After booking, you will receive detailed information on how to arrive at the pick-up point by email.
+After booking, you will receive detailed information on adress and how to arrive at the pick-up point by email.

 It’s easy to visit Skyfire Village from anywhere, as there are good flight connections to Rovaniemi.
 If you have already arrived in Rovaniemi, the tourism centre of Lapland, you can book your stay and transport from central Rovaniemi.
 If you’re flying to one of Lapland’s other airports, you can always travel by bus to Rovaniemi, where we can pick you up.
 Up-to-date bus timetables are available at the Matkahuolto website: https://matkahuolto.fi/en/.